Search Results for: fruit-allergy

 Soy allergy is one of the more common allergies in North America, and is on the priority allergen list for both Canada and the United States.
 However, it’s unclear exactly how many people suffer from the allergy.
 Peanuts are the most common legume that people will react to, and about 5 per cent of peanut […]

 Mother always told you to eat your fruits and vegetables.
 Sometimes, mother was wrong.
 A less severe form of food allergy, called oral allergy syndrome, is a reaction to proteins in common raw fruits, vegetables, nuts and seeds.
 It’s called “oral allergy” syndrome or OAS because its symptoms are usually limited to the lips, mouth, […]

-From the Allergic Living archives.
-First published in the magazine in 2009.
 A life with OAS means only cooked or baked fruit.
 Crisp, raw fruit, how I miss you.
-Cradling a fresh, succulent peach in my hands, I take in its tantalizing aroma.
-I rub the fuzz lightly on my lips before taking a big, […]
+(From the Allergic Living magazine archives.
+First published in the magazine in 2009.)
+CRADLING a fresh, succulent peach in my hands, I take in its tantalizing aroma.
+I rub the fuzz lightly on my lips before taking a […]